Follow our best practices and use the checklist to prepare for the post-election period.

 Post-Election Public Funds

-If you were a participant of the Campaign Finance Program and did not receive the maximum amount of public funds, you may be eligible to receive a post-election public funds payment.
-Not every campaign will qualify.
-In addition to meeting the eligibility criteria to receive pre-election public funds, you must also have all of the following:
+If you were a participant of the Matching Funds Program and did not receive the maximum amount of public funds before the election, you may be eligible for a post-election public funds payment after your campaign's post-election audit is complete.

-Your Draft Audit Report will contain information related to any possible payment or repayment.
+Your Draft Audit Report will contain information related to any possible payment.
 You must satisfactorily resolve all findings in the Draft Audit Report before receiving a post-election payment (see Audit Process for more information).

-Note that if you return the committee bank balance by December 31 of the election year, as is a best practice for most campaigns, you will no longer be eligible for a post-election funds payment.
+If your campaign qualifies for a post-election public funds payment, this payment will be deposited to your committee’s bank account as listed on your campaign’s registration in the CFB Portal.
+Keep in mind that if you return the committee’s final bank balance by December 31 of the election year, as is a best practice for most campaigns, you will no longer be eligible for a post-election funds payment.